rusefi/rusefi_documentation/Case-Studies.md

 See also [List-of-Engines-Running-rusEFI](List-of-Engines-Running-rusEFI)

 We have a bracket GP winner, Matts lucky dog car has not done too badly iirc and we have a UKDC pro2 qualifying drift car.
-Street and import side, obviously your mr2, beers various mx5s and i believe a genesis has just been done.
+Street and import side, various mx5s and i believe a genesis has just been done.
 We also are starting to make plug and tinker boards for popular tuner chassis, MX5, genesis, e36/46.

 ## Cold start on a Summer day